SamiulKhanDev/zag/README.md

 ## Environment Variables

 Please make sure you add a .env file to the root of the project.
 The file contents should look like this

 ```
 EMAIL=your email address

 PASSWORD=your password

-secret=your jwt secret
+SECRET=your jwt secret

+HOST=youy mysql server

+PORT=your mysql server port

+USERNAME=your mysql server username

+PASSWORD_DB=your mysql server password

+NAME=your mysql server database name
 ```